olvaffe/olv-notes/systems/distros/disk.md

 - partition table
   - partition 1: sector 64, no fs
     - for preloader on rockchip
-  - partition 2: sector 16384 (8MB), no fs
+  - partition 2: sector 16384 (8MB), size 8MB, no fs
     - for u-boot on rockchip
-  - partition 3: sector 32768 (16MB), size 256MB, fat32
+  - partition 3: size 260MB, fat32
-    - for `/boot` on rockchip
     - for `/boot/firmware` on broadcom
+  - partition 4: size 260MB, fat32
+    - for `/boot`
-  - partition 4: rest, ext4
+  - partition 5: rest, ext4
     - for rootfs
-    - on rockchip, u-boot will find `/boot/extlinux/extlinux.conf`
+- on rockchip, u-boot will find `/boot/extlinux/extlinux.conf` on partition 4
+- on broadcom, vpu `start4.elf` will find `/boot/firmware/kernel8.img` on
+  partition 3
-    - on broadcom, kernel/initramfs must be copied from `/boot` to `/boot/firmware`
+  - kernel/initramfs must be copied from `/boot` to `/boot/firmware`
+  - alternatively, `/boot/firmware/kernel8.img` can be u-boot which will find `/boot/extlinux/extlinux.conf` on partition 4

 ## GPT